binkley/modern-java-practices/README.md

 dependencies scattered through `build.gradle`.

-Another approach is to rely on a Gradle plugin such as that from Spring Boot to manage dependecies for you.
+Another approach is to rely on a Gradle plugin such as that from Spring Boot to manage dependencies for you.
 This unfortunately does not help with plugins at all, nor with dependencies that Spring Boot does not know about.

-This project uses a 3-file solution:
+This project uses a 3-file solution for Gradle versioning:

 * [`gradle.properties`](./gradle.properties) is the sole source of truth for version numbers, both plugins and dependencies
 * [`settings.gradle`](./settings.gradle) configures plugin versions using the properties
-* [`build.gradle`](./build.gradle) uses plugins without needing version numbers, and dependencies refer to their version symbolically
+* [`build.gradle`](./build.gradle) uses plugins without needing version numbers, and dependencies refer to their property versions

 So to adjust a version, edit `gradle.properties`.
 To see this approach in action for dependencies, try: